techshak/Linear-Layout-Example/README.md

-Class work on arranging imag views
+A simple example on arranging images using a linear layout in your xml